 The costs of providing the program and supporting services have been summarized on a functional basis in the Statements of Activities and Schedules of Functional Expenses.
-Accordingly, certain costs have been allocated among the programs and supporting services benefited.
+Accordingly, certain costs have been allocated among the program and supporting services benefited.
+GPF's program assists organizations to become sustainable and independent, and to advise individuals, students, teachers and donees ways to improve and maximize the use of financial and other resources and how to utilize other people's talents on behalf of repairing the world.
+This is accomplished through monetary support as well as guidance and mentoring to these other organizations.